Cloud Levels

 Hope this helps and thanks for reading!

-Microsoft offer reservations for many services including:
+Microsoft offer reservations for a number of services including:

 • Virtual Machines (VMs)